magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 These files contains all the symbols' definitions that are already portable between CLJ and CLJS.
-Obviously we have to update their namespace declarations, but we'll take care of this later.
+Obviously we have to update their namespace declarations as well, but we'll take care of this later.

 ### Step 3